phetsims/number-line-operations/doc/model.md

 This screen is similar to the "Operations" screen in that up to two operations can be added to the number line.
 The primary differences are that a second number line can be shown to allow for comparisons, the range of the number lines can be changed, and financial terms are not used to describe the operations.

+This screen also has a numerical expression display that operates the same as on the previous screen.